Maccabi Petah Tikva F.C.: 1970s: We will be back!

-Although Maccabi finished bottom in 1974–75, they were again reprieved from relegation due to league expansion.
-However, after a repeat performance in 1976–77 they did go down.
-After making another immediate return to the top flight, the club maintained several mid-table finishes, before ending the 1987–88 season bottom of the table.
+In 1974–75 season, although Maccabi finished bottom, they were again reprieved from relegation due to league expansion.
+However, after a repeated performance in 1976–77 they did relegated for the third time.
+Following another immediate return to the top flight through a second-place promotion (1977–78), the club maintained several mid-table finishes and have remained in top division for 10 seasons.